ChisomJude/numbergame-with-fastapi/readme.md

-# numbergame with FastAPI
+# Numbergame with FastAPI
-A simple FastAPI for number classification  with a backend API hosted on Lamda and a simple frontend on S3
+A simple FastAPI for number classification  with a backend API hosted on AWS Lambda, serving request via Api-Gateway and a simple frontend on S3

-This project collects input from user and return output on the number classification with funfacts integration from http://numbersapi.com/.
+This project collects user input and returns output on the number classification with funfacts integration from http://numbersapi.com/.

 ## API Endpoints
 /test